 2. Lake of the Woods

-Leech Lake is vast but Lake of the Woods is that much vaster, although only about a third of it lies within boreal Minnesota; the rest sprawls into the Canadian provinces of Manitoba and Ontario.
+Leech Lake is vast but Lake of the Woods is even bigger.
+Though only about a third of it lies within boreal Minnesota, the rest sprawls into the Canadian provinces of Manitoba and Ontario.
 But what an awesome—and walleye-rich—third it is!
-(Baudette—one of those two Minnesotan “Walleye Capitals of the World”—sits on the doorstep of Lake of the Woods.)

 3. The Rainy River

 Flowing into Lake of the Woods after a 90-mile course defining the Minnesota-Ontario boundary, the Rainy River is another mythic walleye hotspot intrinsically connected to the huge lake’s stock.